-The training shall include the following.
+(A)The training shall include the following.

-(A) classroom training shall include the following:
+(i) classroom training shall include the following:

-(i) radiation physics and instrumentation;
+(I) radiation physics and instrumentation;

-(ii) radiation protection;
+(II) radiation protection;

-(iii) mathematics pertaining to the use and measurement of radioactivity; and
+(III) mathematics pertaining to the use and measurement of radioactivity; and

-(iv) radiation biology; and
+(IV) radiation biology; and

-(B) supervised clinical training in ophthalmic radiotherapy under the supervision of an authorized user at a medical institution, clinic, or private practice that includes the use of strontium-90 for the ophthalmic treatment of five individuals.
+(ii) supervised clinical training in ophthalmic radiotherapy under the supervision of an authorized user at a medical institution, clinic, or private practice that includes the use of strontium-90 for the ophthalmic treatment of five individuals.
 This supervised clinical training shall involve:

-(i) examination of each individual to be treated;
+(I) examination of each individual to be treated;

-(ii) calculation of the dose to be administered;
+(II) calculation of the dose to be administered;

-(iii) administration of the dose; and
+(III) administration of the dose; and

-(iv) follow-up and review of each individual's case history; and
+(IV) follow-up and review of each individual's case history; and

-(C) written attestation, signed by a preceptor authorized user who meets the requirements of subsection (l) of this section, this subsection or subsection (zz) of this section, or equivalent NRC or agreement state requirements, that the individual has satisfactorily completed the requirements of this paragraph of this subsection and has achieved a level of competency sufficient to function independently as an authorized user of strontium-90 for ophthalmic use.
+(3) has obtained written attestation, signed by a preceptor authorized user who meets the requirements of subsection (l) of this section, subsection (zz) of this section or this subsection, or equivalent NRC or agreement state requirements, that the individual has satisfactorily completed the requirements of paragraph (2)(A) of this subsection and is able to independently fulfill the radiation safety-related duties as an authorized user of strontium-90 for ophthalmic use.

-(bbb) Use of sealed sources for diagnosis.
+(bbb) Use of sealed sources and medical devices for diagnosis.

-(1) The licensee shall use only sealed sources for diagnostic medical uses as approved in the Sealed Source and Device Registry.
+(1) The licensee shall use only sealed sources that are not in medical devices for diagnostic medical uses if the sealed sources are approved in the Sealed Source and Device Registry for diagnostic medicine.
+The sealed sources may be used for diagnostic medical uses that are not explicitly listed in the Sealed Source and Device Registry but must be used in accordance with the radiation safety conditions and limitations described in the Sealed Source and Device Registry.

+(2) The licensee must only use medical devices containing sealed sources for diagnostic medical uses if both the sealed sources and medical devices are approved in the Sealed Source and Device Registry for diagnostic medical uses.
+The diagnostic medical devices may be used for diagnostic medical uses that are not explicitly listed in the Sealed Source and Device Registry but must be used in accordance with the radiation safety conditions and limitations described in the Sealed Source and Device Registry.

+(3) Sealed sources and devices for diagnostic medical uses may be used in research in accordance with an active Investigational Device Exemption (IDE) application accepted by the FDA provided the requirements of subsection (u)(1) of this section are met.

-(2) The licensee shall document that the service provider, who is performing installation and source exchange of devices containing sealed source(s) of radioactive material in medical imaging equipment , has a specific license issued by the agency in accordance with §289.252(ll) of this title.
-The documentation shall be maintained for inspection by the agency in accordance with subsection (www) of this section.
+(4) The licensee shall ensure that installation or exchange of sealed source(s) in medical imaging equipment is performed only by the manufacturer or persons specifically authorized to perform these services by the department, the NRC, or another agreement state.
+The licensee shall maintain a record for each installation or exchange for inspection by the department in accordance with subsection (xxx) of this section.
+The record shall include the date, the installer’s radioactive material license number, and the regulatory agency that issued the license to the installer.

 (ccc) Training for use of sealed sources for diagnosis.
-Except as provided in subsection (l) of this section, the licensee shall require the authorized user of a diagnostic sealed source for use in a device authorized in accordance with subsection (bbb) of this section to be a physician, dentist, or podiatrist who:
+Except as provided in subsection (l) of this section, the licensee shall require the authorized user of a diagnostic sealed source or a device authorized in accordance with subsection (bbb) of this section to be a physician, dentist, or podiatrist who:

-(1) is certified by a specialty board whose certification process includes the requirements of paragraphs (2) and (3) of this subsection and whose certification has been recognized by the agency, the NRC, or an agreement state.
-(The names of board certifications that have been recognized by the agency, the NRC, or an agreement state appear on the NRC's web page at https://www.nrc.gov/materials/miau/med-use-toolkit/spec-board-cert.html); or
+(1) is certified by a specialty board whose certification process includes all of the requirements of paragraphs (2) and (3) of this subsection and whose certification has been recognized by the department , the NRC, or an agreement state.
+The names of board certifications that have been recognized by the department , the NRC, or an agreement state are posted on the NRC's Medical Uses Licensee Toolkit web page ; or